Life Insurance for Cigar Smokers, Pipe Smokers, Smokeless Tobacco Users, and Nicotine Patch Users

-No need to pay for smoker rates on life insurance coverage, there is good news for tobacco chewers, cigar and pipe smokers and nicotine patch users who want to quality life insurance without paying the same high premiums as cigarette smokers.
+No need to pay smoker rates on life insurance coverage, there is good news if you’re smoking pipes and cigars, and smokeless tobacco users who want to qualify for life insurance without paying the same high premiums as cigarette smokers.
 This also goes for vaping or e-cigarettes and marijuana use.
+Here, we discuss life insurance for smokers (cigar and pipes) and smokeless tobacco (dip and patches).

 Ogletree Financial Services can help you get a non-tobacco rate on term life insurance or universal life insurance through several of our carriers.
 We can have you on your way to affordable coverage in minutes.